nikhil-dewangan/new1-demo/README.md

 let val = null ??
 5 ??
 10;
 Object.create // singleton, constructor

-Call Back Hell Three Things for coding to resolve this problem we inntroduce a concept Promises:
+Call Back Hell Three Things for coding. to resolve this problem we inntroduce a concept Promises:

 project()